h4k1m0u/portfolio/README.md

 Generated files will be stored inside `_site/` folder.

 ## Publish on Github
-Deployment of a static website to Github-page was already covered here [here][github-deployment].
+Deployment of a static website to Github-page was already covered [here][github-deployment].
 It was built with the following command (locally, `jekyll serve` won't be affected):

 ```console
 $ bundler exec jekyll build --baseurl /portfolio